Evoiis/PhotoClub-VoteServer/README.md

 OR
 Query photo from database? maybe if it can be done

+Results page:
-Results page?: (Maybe just add this as a feature to Projection page) After all voting is done.
+(Maybe just add this as a feature to Projection page) After all voting is done.
 Admin can request a results page.
 Will show each photo's stats (#votes, mean score)

 Most important TODOs as of AUG20:
+/-Matching data to persons (Session on vote screen) -Matching voting data to photos
+-MySQL database and querying for photos
+Lesser:
 -Math on scores with results at the end
--Session on vote screen (matching data to persons) -Matching voting data to photos
--MySQL database and querying for photos
+-Admin page show status
+-HTML page UI improvements